EstimatedEst. Read Time: 13 minutes

 2. Clavicular Head (Pectoralis Major)

-The main muscles worked during incline presses are the front deltoid and the clavicular head of the pectoralis major.
+The main muscles worked during incline presses are the front deltoid and the clavicular head (upper portion of pectoralis major).
 However, in order to get the muscular activation in the upper pecs in this incline chest press exercise, it’s crucial to get the bench angle correct.

 upper chest muscles anatomy including front deltoid and pec major clavicular head